ppibburr/mruby-girffi/README.md

 [MRuby][mruby] library that provides complete API access to C libraries introspectable by [GObjectIntropsection][gir] Bindings are dynamicaly generated as needed via usage of [mruby-gobject-intropsection][mrb-gir]

-`./mrblib/mruby-girffi.rb` will load on Ruby-1.9 provided `mruby-gobject-introspection/mrblib/mruby-gobject-introspection.rb` and `ffi` are required
+`./mrblib/mruby-girffi.rb` will load on Ruby-1.9 provided `mruby-gobject-introspection/mrblib/mruby-gobject-introspection.rb` and [ffi][ffi] are required

 Requirements
 ===